-All workshops are open to the public and run weekly, excluding holidays and inclement weather.
+All workshops are held in the Sketch Club’s upstairs gallery and are open to the public and run weekly, excluding holidays and inclement weather.
 No need to register before attending.
 Check back on our Home page for cancellation notices.

 $9 per session for model workshops

 - Our workshops are open to individuals at any skill level.

 - Easels, tables and seating are provided.